What Researchers Did

 What They Found

 They found that the scuba diver's decompression sickness (DCS) presented with dorsal white matter lesions on MRI, consistent with venous infarction.
-Additionally, some central gray matter involvement was observed, suggesting that characteristic features of venous spinal cord infarction can be recognized in DCS, potentially more extensively in severe cases.
+Additionally, some central gray matter involvement was observed, suggesting that characteristic features of venous spinal cord infarction can be recognised in DCS, potentially more extensively in severe cases.

 Canadian Relevance